Generic Name: umeclidinium and vilanterol (ue ME kli DIN ee um and vye LAN ter ol)

 It is not known whether this medicine will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

 It is not known whether umeclidinium and vilanterol passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+You should not breast-feed while using this medicine.

 How should I use umeclidinium and vilanterol?